Fact-checked for accuracy and updated on 3/28/2023

 Scam texts can be especially problematic.
-For instance, earlier this week, I received a text message from a scammer posing as Citi-Debit urging me to click on a link for a “Mandatory (20) Assessment.”
+For instance, I received a text message from a scammer posing as Citi-Debit urging me to click on a link for a “Mandatory (20) Assessment.”
 Clicking on the link took you to a phishing page set up to steal your banking credentials.
-It was pretty easy to spot since I don’t have a Citibank debit card and I know what to look for, but others may not have been as fortunate.
+It was pretty easy to spot since I don’t have a Citibank debit card, and I know what to look for, but others may not have been as fortunate.

 While it’s nearly impossible to stop spam text messages entirely, there are preventative measures you can take to reduce the number of unwanted texts you receive.
 Here are five things I recommend you do.